 - Some fish are friendlier and braver than others.
 Some of them are dangerous too. so Please take care of yourself, safety comes first.

 - In order to get the maximum natural light into your pictures, shoot while the sun is directly overhead.
-The reasons for this is that the light refracts off the surface of the water when the sun’s light is angled, and only a part of the light enters the water.
+The reason for this is that the light refracts off the surface of the water when the sun’s light is angled, and only a part of the light enters the water.
 When overhead, the sunlight entering the water is the greatest.

-- Don’t use the zoom, it doesn’t lessen the amount of water between the camera and subject and will just show up underwater particles.
+- Don’t use the zoom, it doesn’t lessen the amount of water between the camera and the subject and will just show up underwater particles.

 - Always shoot on the same level as the subject, or preferably from below, so the image will have greater depth and you’ll make use of most of the light.
 Try to tilt the camera a bit upward – and move downward.
 This way you get the object from a different angle, and your picture gets more light in from the sun above.